7. Technical information

 Atomic (streaming) read (

-that can’t be opened in random-access modeAtomic (streaming) write (
+GET) for files opened with moderthat can’t be opened in random-access modeAtomic (streaming) write (

-) for files opened with modew
+PUT) for files opened with modew

-6.4.
+7.4.
 TLS stack (protocol versions, ciphers)

 Added in version 2.5: DAVx⁵ uses Conscrypt to support modern TLS protocol versions and ciphers

 even on older devices.
-Both your client (DAVx⁵) and the CalDAV/CardDAV server must share at least one cipher, otherwise a SSLProtocolException
+Both your client (DAVx⁵) and the CalDAV/CardDAV server must share at least one cipher, otherwise a SSLProtocolException will occur.